jfmartinz/ResourceHub/Web Development/readme.md

       <tr>
         <td><a href="https://www.geeksforgeeks.org/java-full-stack/"> Introduction to Java web development</a></td>
         <td>
-           This gives complete introduction to Java full stack web development.A “Java full stack” refers to a type of software development technique that involves using the Java programming language for both the front-end and back-end parts of a web application.
+          Explore the world of Java Full Stack development with this comprehensive guide, covering everything from Java fundamentals to advanced frameworks like Spring and Hibernate, ensuring you master both frontend and backend technologies for building robust applications.
          </td>
       </tr>
       <tr>
         <td><a href="https://www.simplilearn.com/java-developer-roadmap-article">Java Full stack RoadMap</a></td>
         <td>
-         You will gain a quick overview of Java Full Stack development and understand the role of Java in cloud computing, all within the context of various career options for developers.
+         This article helps you to gain a quick overview of Java Full Stack development and understand the role of Java in cloud computing, all within the context of various career options for developers.
         </td>
       </tr>
        <tr>
         <td><a href="https://www.w3schools.com/java/java_intro.asp">Java Programming tutorial</a></td>
         <td>
-         Java is a popular high-level, object-oriented programming language, which was originally developed by Sun Microsystems and released in 1995.After completing this tutorial, you will find yourself at a moderate level of expertise in Java Programming, from where you can elevate yourself to the next levels.
+        Master Java programming with this in-depth tutorial, designed to guide you through the essentials of Java development, from basic syntax and concepts to advanced features and best practices.
         </td>
       </tr>
       <tr>
         <td><a href="https://www.geeksforgeeks.org/spring-boot/">Introduction to SpringBoot</a></td>
         <td>
-          Spring Boot is a Java framework that makes it easier to create and run Java applications.
-It simplifies the configuration and setup process, allowing developers to focus more on writing code for their applications.This Spring Boot Tutorial is a comprehensive guide that covers both basic and advanced concepts of the Spring Framework.
+         This Spring Boot Tutorial is a comprehensive guide that covers both basic and advanced concepts of the Spring Framework.
 It is designed for beginners as well as professionals.
         </td>
       </tr>
       <tr>